mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Pavabid have been deliberately stagnated at Tech Level 6 and have never heard of anti-gravity, so to them the palace is supported by the power of God (as they have been led to believe).
-Actually, it was built at the shipyard at Glisten (A000986-F) in 874 from an order by the then- current thearch, Lenebid.
+Actually, it was built at the shipyard at Glisten (A000986-F) in 874 from an order by the then-current thearch, Lenebid.
 It cost a great deal to construct and transport to Pavabid, and it is expensive to maintain, but the thearchy has the tithe-taxes of an entire world to draw upon.